Eagles' Jabari Blash heeding Shohei Ohtani's advice early on in Japan | The Japan Times

 “It’s definitely rewarding,” he said.
 “Especially when you can build trust in your teammates.
 It’s great to get these wins.
 I can see with the standings, every team is kind of bunched up, those big games that we can run away with, those are huge.”

-Blash is hitting .268 overall and is second in the Pacific League with 12 home runs.
+Blash is hitting .268 overall and is third in the Pacific League with 12 home runs.
 He has a .995 on-base plus slugging percentage and 34 RBIs.

 He arrived in Japan this season after playing in 123 games with the San Diego Padres and Los Angeles Angels from 2016-2018.
 He spent the majority of his time in the U.S. in the minors, including hitting .274 with 94 homers across five seasons in Triple-A.